Backgrounder on Polonium-210

 Polonium was discovered by Marie Curie in 1898; she later named it for her homeland of Poland.
-It exists in nature in small quantities and is found in tobacco.
+Though rare, it is found in tobacco and in the soil and air.
 For industrial purposes, it is produced in milligram amounts in nuclear reactors.
-Only about 100 grams (a little more than 3 ounces) is believed to be produced worldwide each year, making polonium quite rare.
-Commercially licensed distributors import a very small amount of polonium-210 into the US each year.
+Only about 100 grams (a little more than 3 ounces) is believed to be produced worldwide each year.
+Licensed distributors import a very small amount of polonium-210 into the U.S. each year.

 Polonium-210 emits alpha radiation, which cannot penetrate paper or skin, so external exposure does not pose a health risk.
 It decays quickly, losing half its radiation in 138 days (its half-life).
 All radioactivity decays away in about two-and-a-half years.
 In its most common form, most polonium-210 would likely pass through the system without being absorbed.